foodfight/showz/scripts/episode-x-vagrant.md

 ** There was an interesting discussion of vagrant on hacker news after u made recent merge.
 ** Vagrant is a surprisingly large codebase.
 What contributes to the size of the codebase?
 ** Why doesn't vagrant just use libvirt?
+* Why will vagrant no longer be distributed as a ruby gem w/ version 1.1?
+* Many people perceive Vagrant as a ruby-specific tool, to be used only by Ruby programmers.
+Is this true?
+Do you have plans to make it more accessible to non-ruby devs?
 * Next, talk about vagrant 2.0 features and road map
 * Will veewee be moved into vagrant in a future release?
 * have you received any financial support thus far to speed up vagrant dev? are you seeking financial support for vagrant 2.0?